-Before kindling, one ensures that the Menorah has sufficient fuel to last the required duration
+Before kindling, one ensures that the Menorah has sufficient fuel to last the required duration at least 50 minutes in total, and at least 30 minutes after Tzeit Hakochavim (whichever is longer).

 Some candles manufactured for Chanukah typically burn for only half-hour.
 If these are lit before Tzeit Hakochavim, one would not be able to recite the Brachot.
 Furthermore, even if lighting after Tzeit Hakochavim, such candles tend to burn for less than half-hour in a warm environment.
 Therefore, longer lasting candles should be used.
 [When necessary, there is room to be lenient for a child under Bar Mitzvah who is unaware that the candles are burning less than they should.]